-- 3. Choose if you'd like to copy synchronizers, if the structure has any.
+- 3. Choose how to handle generators and generated content, if the structure has any.
+The following options are available: - Copy generators to the resulting structure the new structure will contain copies of the generators from the original structure, which will generate the same content.
+This is the default. - Replace all generators with the generated content the new structure will contain a snapshot of the original structure at the time of copying, with no automation installed. - Do not copy generators the new structure will contain only the non-automated content from the original structure.
+The generators and generated parts will not be copied. - 4.
+Choose if you'd like to copy synchronizers, if the structure has any.
 If you don't see Copy Synchronizers option, then you probably don't have a permission to create synchronizers.
-See Copying Synchronizers (see page 188) for more details. - 4.
-Choose if you'd like to clone issues. - 5.
-When cloning issues, enter additional parameters for the cloning process (see page 183). - 6.
+See Copying Synchronizers (see page 206) for more details. - 5.
+Choose if you'd like to clone issues. - 6.
+When cloning issues, enter additional parameters for the cloning process (see page 201). - 7.
 Press Copy Structure or Start Cloning.